When your car needs an oil change, it’s important to know which is the right one. So we've made that quicker and easier with our Oil Selector tool.

 The latest European engines are incredibly powerful for their size, and so demand synthetic oils that are thin enough to protect them from the second you start them up and strong enough to withstand the incredible pressures they reach under everyday driving conditions.

-Late model Japanese imports require low viscosity, 0W engine oils that improve fuel economy but also have the strength to stand up to 10,000 or even 15,000 mile drain intervals.
+Late model Japanese imports require low viscosity, 0W engine oils that improve fuel economy but also have the strength to stand up to 10,000 or even 15,000 kilometres drain intervals.

 Even if you drive something all-American from General Motors, if it came off the line after 2009 you're going to need motor oil that matches their dexos1 or dexos2 standards.

-That’s why our liquid engineers have created the right motor oil to use for just about every car in America, and why we've made it easy to find the oil you need with our Oil Selector tool.
+That’s why our liquid engineers have created the right motor oil to use for just about every car in the Americas, and why we've made it easy to find the oil you need with our Oil Selector tool.

 Many car manufacturers have been recommending full synthetic motor oil for years.
 Our Liquid Engineers work direct with auto makers to create engine oils that protect warranties as well as engine components.
 Even if your manufacturer doesn’t insist on it, full synthetic oil is the best protection for almost every car engine.

 Knowing what motor oil to use matters.
 Semi synthetic engine oils provide a balance between the economy of conventional oil and the strength of full synthetic oil.
-Leading part synthetic oils include Castrol® GTX® Ultraclean and Castrol® GTX® High Mileage, engineered for cars with over 75,000 miles on the odometer.
+Leading part synthetic oils include Castrol® GTX® Ultraclean and Castrol® Magnatec Stop - Start, engineered for cars with over 75,000 kilometers on the odometer.

 Do you know what engine oil to use?
 Conventional motor oils are generally less expensive than synthetics and part synthetics, but still offer important protection.
 Leading conventional oils like Castrol GTX contain additives to reduce engine wear, improve performance and reduce the sludge that can block important oilways.